 Stiff Flex – The most common low torque flex designed for players who have an above average swing speed.

-The correct lie angle relates to your golf irons.
+The correct golf club lie angle relates to your golf irons.
 More Accomplished players need to consider getting a dynamic lie angle test done.

 The lie angle test will determine if the sole of the club is perfectly centred at impact.
 A player will either have a standard, upright or flat lie angle depending on their swing style or body type.

 The lie angle is the angle formed between the centre of the shaft and the sole in its address position.
 The correct lie angle is when the sole of the club arrives at impact perfectly parallel to the ground.
 Taller golfers will tend to have a more upright lie angle and shorter golfers a more flat lie angle.